kdaic/ModelLoader/README.md

 # Direcotry Map

-I separate Include direcotry from the source (the originals are one-packed), Because if library used at another place, source files are not necessary, includes are just needed.
+Include direcotry is separated from the source (the originals are one-package), Because it is useful & portable when libraries are used for another project. source files are not necessary, just only include files are needed.

 ```
 .